Blackwater 61 crash: Lawsuit

-As more evidence presented itself about the circumstances of the crash and it soon became clear that the fault of the crash lay on the negligence of the pilots and Blackwater the families of the Army soldiers killed in the crash filed a lawsuit against the company.
+As more evidence presented itself about the circumstances of the crash, it became clear that the fault for the crash lay on the negligence of the pilots and Blackwater; the families of the Army soldiers killed in the crash filed a lawsuit against the company.
 In a statement, the lawyer for the plaintiffs said that Blackwater had been "cutting corners" in regards to its contract services and as a result had put American troops at risk.
-Initially, the company tried to claim immunity from litigation because they were employed by the Department of Defense and therefore could not be sued.
-They also claimed protection under the Federal Tort Claims Act.
+Initially, the company tried to claim immunity from litigation because it was employed by the Department of Defense and therefore could not be sued.
+It also claimed protection under the Federal Tort Claims Act.
 This defense was rejected by District Court Judge John Antoon.
-Blackwater then claimed protection under the Feres Doctrine which gave immunity to the government from lawsuits filed by servicemen injured while in the service.
-Antoon rejected this defense as well, claiming the Feres Doctrine was solely applicable to the government, not contractors.
-Every motion made by Blackwater to have the case dismissed failed.
+Blackwater then claimed protection under the Feres doctrine, which gave immunity to the government from lawsuits filed by servicemen injured while in military service.
+Antoon rejected this defense as well, ruling that the Feres doctrine was solely applicable to the government, not contractors.
+Every motion made by Blackwater to have the case dismissed was denied.